 There are several laboratory tests that can be used to diagnose Ebola virus disease.
 In most cases, your doctor will take samples of your blood and urine.
 These tests detect traces of the virus itself or our bodies’ defence response against the virus.

-There is currently no cure for Ebola virus disease, so treatment is mainly supportive and typically involves rehydration, nutrition, and medications to manage symptoms (pain, fever, vomiting, etc.).
+Treatment of Ebola mainly involves supportive care, as there are no approved treatments in Canada.
+Supportive care typically involves rehydration, nutrition, and medications to manage symptoms (pain, fever, vomiting, etc.).
 The majority of people with EVD die from severe dehydration, so early supportive treatment is critical in improving the chances of survival.